TMWWDW/affixi/README.md

 # Affixi

-## Affixi is a helper library for Turkish suffixes for nouns and proper nouns.
+## Affixi is a helper library for Turkish suffixes for nouns and proper nouns written in typescript.

 ### Legend